What is an Autocross?

 Course walk

+Once you are registered and been thru tech inspection, you may walk the course, which is marked with traffic cones.
 Especially on your first walk though the course, try to find someone who looks like they know what they’re doing and walk with them to learn where the course goes.
 It can get confusing at times, but once again competitors are quite willing to help you learn.
 Once you have finished your first walk, walk it again.
 Walk the course as many times as you can until you feel reasonably comfortable that you know where you are going.

 Driver’s meeting